Skip to main content

 Royal Borough Kensington & Chelsea

-The new North Kensington Library and Youth Centre will combine library, youth centre, multi-use games area and third-party use.
+The proposal for North Kensington Library and Youth Centre combines a library, youth centre, multi-use games area and third-party use.
 The library is zoned around three spaces: a grand double height space for reading and study; an informal reading area; and a children’s library.

 Details